 Philadelphia Sits Above State and National Yield Medians on Long-Term Rental

-For a deeper look at the costs that turn these gross yields into net returns, Pittsburgh Long-Term Rental Yields 7.0%, but Costs Trim the Margin walks through the full operating cost stack for a comparable Pennsylvania metro, and Philadelphia Delivers 7.6% Gross Yields Without Short-Term Rental ranks the highest-yield neighbourhoods by ZIP code.
+For a deeper look at the costs that turn these gross yields into net returns, Pittsburgh Long-Term Rental Yields 6.6%, but Costs Trim the Margin walks through the full operating cost stack for a comparable Pennsylvania metro, and Philadelphia Delivers 6.6% Gross Yields Without Short-Term Rental ranks the highest-yield neighborhoods by ZIP code.
 The market score methodology and data sources pages explain how the figures in this article are produced.

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.